blakekrpec/PyPeekr/README.md

     - Modified LibreHardwareMonitor to return for endpoints.
 Its modified on my personal fork.
     - test_sensor.py shows how to access the new LibreHardwareMonitorEndpoints.
     - Added a libre_hwm_inspector cmd line tool to print the http request from Libre Hardware Monitor.
 This allows users to introspect it.
+    - Modified client to work with LibreHwMonitor data.
+Decided not to use min and max values from Libre so that they could be reset in pypi gui without sending requests to Libre to reset.

 - Next:
     - Add a release to my fork of LibreHardwareMonitor.
     - Open a PR for LibreHardwareMonitor to merge in the fix for adding individual endpoints.
-    - Modify the clients to work with the new Libre data.
-The Libre data will already have min and max which is nice.
     - Add toggle for CPU and GPU for user to select brand.
         - Add support for AMD GPUs to Linux server.
 Use pyamdgpuinfo module.
-    - Add support for AMD CPUs and GPUs to Windows client.
-Currently the Windows client looks specifically for the intelcpu and nvidiagpu nodes.
-        - Linux client should support them as long as the server does since the Linux server ships data already in the desired format.
     - Change name util/utilzn/utilization to load throughout the project.
     - Add a logger to log errors and progress.
 Then add a button in settings where the user can print/view the log.
+    - Get PyQt6 to run on RasPi.
+    - Can we send a request to Libre to reset min and max values?
+Then we wouldn't have to track them within pypi, we could just use the values in the requests.
+Maybe use wireshark to look at the request that gets sent when resetting in the browser page of LibreHwMonitor.

 - Bugs: